danknights/mice5035/tutorials/preprocessing/README.md

-## MiCE 5992 Tutorial: QIIME Core diversity analyses
+## MiCE 5035 Tutorial: Preprocessing

 ### Background
 In this tutorial we will learn how to use the command line to